kimble4/CrossMgr/HPVMgr/helptxt/WriteTags.md

 #### Writing to a specific tags:

 1. Ensure that "**Write to ALL tags with range**" is disabled.
-1. Perform a tag inventory, and ensure the tag you want to overwrite appears in the list.
+1. Perform a tag inventory using the "**Read Tags**" button, and ensure the tag you want to overwrite appears in the list.
 1. Click on the row of the desired tag.
 It should be highlighted in orange, and the "**Destination tag**" field will be populated with its EPC.
 1. Enter the new EPC in the "**EPC to write**" field as a hexadecimal number of up to 24 characters.
 Alternatively, this may be automatically populated by clicking on one of the "**Write**" buttons on the [RiderDetail][] screen.
 1. Click the "**Write**" button.
-The reader will attempt to change the EPC of the tag, and then perform another inventry.
+The reader will attempt to change the EPC of the tag, and then perform another inventory.
 1. If the write was successful, the tag will be highlighted in **green** and the "**Destination tag**" field will be cleared.
 1. If the write was unsuccessful, the tag will be highlighted in **red**.
 Try moving the tag with respect to the aerial and try writing again.
 Some tags embedded in items for retail tracking are read-only and cannot be re-written - you may come across one of these in a cycle helmet or similar.
 1. If it still doesn't work, try writing the tag manually using the Impinj *MultiReader* application.